Tsunamins/fauxtel_python/README.md

 To run, I recommend creating a local docker container in postgres or setup postgres locally.
 Eventually I'll do a Docker file.

-From here fastapi dev main.py should do the trick.
+From here uvicorn app.main:app --reload should do the trick.

+Fauxtel docs will be at: http://localhost:8000/docs